Nihil-1/FF8ModdingWiki/FF8/Technical Reference/Battle/ai_info.md

 ### Summary

-Sets local variable that will be only accessible by this monster during the battle
+Sets local variable that will be only accessible by this monster during the battle.

 | Opcode | IfritAI name | Size | Short Description               |
 |--------|--------------|------|---------------------------------|